Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Something similar happens with Lip's hair in Panel de Pon; she has a swirl on the right side of her head and a flipped-up part on the other.
 Naturally, this gets reversed when any of her sprites are mirrored.
 For bonus points, her Vs. Mode artwork is only displayed in its "correct" orientation if player 2 selects her in multiplayer!

 - Link is left-handed, but in the first few The Legend of Zelda games his sword and shield will switch hands depending on which way he's facing.
 The player's guide for A Link to the Past mentioned how Link superstitiously kept his shield between him and Death Mountain.
+Actually averted in The Legend of Zelda: Link's Awakening since Link will always have his sword in his left hand and his shield on his right if equipped.

 - Metroid - In the original NES game, Samus' arm cannon would spontaneously switch arms, depending on which way she's looking.
 Notable because every sequel averts it, even Metroid II: Return of Samus for the Game Boy.